NCAT Webinar Series: September, October, November and December 2014

-NCAT's spring 2014 series of free webinars begins in February.
+NCAT's fall 2014 series of free webinars begins in September.
 You must register for each webinar, but there is no registration fee.
 Registration is limited to 100 participants for each webinar.
 After registering you will receive a confirmation email containing information on how to join the webinar.
-All webinars will open 30 minutes prior to the starting time.
-After a presentation, the presenters will be available to answer questions and provide additional specifics about their redesigns.
+All webinars will begin at 1 pm Eastern Time and will open at 12:30 pm.
+After a presentation, the project leaders will be available to answer questions and provide additional specifics about their redesigns.

 Each hour-long webinar will feature an NCAT Redesign Scholar, the project leader of a highly successful course redesign, describing the redesign project with a particular focus on its distinguishing characteristics.
 The following topics and speakers are planned: